Earth5R Podcast: Cities

 But from a carbon emissions perspective, every time a glass bottle is returned instead of creating a new one, you’re saving 80 to 95% on carbon emissions for that bottle.

-Glass Beverage Bottles can be reused and refiled, significantly reducing the carbon footprint
+Glass Beverage Bottles can be reused and refiled, significantly reducing the carbon footprint in cities

 Saurabh: Right, right.